 What are we measuring?

-- The bulk density
+- Bulk density

-- The infiltration rate
+- Infiltration rate

-- Its structural stability
+- Structural stability

 - How stable the aggregates in the soil are

-- Its biological activity (by burying pants)
+- Biological activity (by burying pants)

 How are we doing?